Alexander Fung

 Research Assistant @ MIT Brain and Cognitive Sciences

-I am looking for predoctoral research positions at the intersection of statistics, machine learning, and systems neuroscience.
+My current interests lie at the intersection of statistics, machine learning, and systems neuroscience.
 Concretely, I seek mathematical principles of computation in biological and artificial neural circuits.
 I aim to develop mechanistically interpretable frameworks, addressing questions like:

 - Which learning rules and memory architectures might support efficient storage and accurate retrieval of information over the timecourses of learning?